 Tuesday June 26 2001, Day 54

 The strong gusts continued all night but the anchor held.
 Around 9 AM though, we dragged.
 We made several futile attempts to re-anchor but we always dragged.
 Finally I moved the boat very close to the shore in a spot under the church that was somewhat more protected from the gusts and we anchored at 3 m depth.
 The anchor held very well but with the gusts and a possible change of wind direction there was the danger of Thetis drifting too close to shore.
 To prevent this we used the second anchor which we dropped from the dinghy.
-The outboard is now working well.
+The outboard now was working well.

 It was a quiet day.
 The wind decreased somewhat and we were able to put up the tent.
 In the late afternoon we went ashore with the dinghy and climbed up the cliff where I could get a good GSM signal.
 I received a number of messages and left one for Alice who was already in Samos.

 We had dinner in the cockpit: rice with tuna, capers, and fresh tomato sauce.
-The Navtex predicts further decrease of the wind to a force 6.
+The Navtex predicted further decrease of the wind to a force 6.
 If conditions improve, maybe we can leave tomorrow for Levitha.

 Wednesday June 27 2001, Day 55

 There was no way that we could have left this protected anchorage today.
 Instead of decreasing, as predicted, the wind increased.
 It started blowing around 0500 with even stronger gusts than before with an average speed of 28 knots.
 It kept coming from all directions until the afternoon.
 At one time it lifted up the zodiac with its outboard and landed it upside down.
-Fortunately we were able to right it immediately, rinse the outboard, and run it so that it could dry quickly.
+Fortunately we were able to right it immediately, rinse the outboard, and ran it so that it could dry quickly.

 Later I took the zodiac and went ashore.
 I climbed up the hill and made a few phone calls.
 There was a problem with my 90 year old mother’s heart.
 She may have to go to the hospital for tests.
 I also spoke with the sailmaker.
 They have received the sail and will send it to Samos after repairing it.
 Looking over the peak of the island to the N and E, I could see that the sea was extremely rough.
 Glad that we were here and not there.